Admission to MAIN is selective: the competition is intense, since the class is open for 28 students. The application will be entirely online.

 - Program begins: end of August

-- by the end of June: if you are not-European applicant living abroad;
+- by the end of June: for Non-European applicants living abroad;

-- by the end of October: if you are European applicant or not- European applicant currently living in Italy
+- by the end of October: for European applicants or Non- European applicants currently living in Italy

-The English language is a mandatory requirement for being admitted to the selection and can be certified as follow:
+The English language (B2 level minimum) is a mandatory requirement for being admitted to the selection.
+The B2 level (or higher) can be certified as follows:

 - English native speaker

 - International Certificate: please refer to the art.
-2 of the Call for the accepted Certificates and the expiration date (ex.
+2 of the Call for the accepted Certificates (ex.
 IELTS min.
-6, TOEFL, Cambridge FCE, CAE; CPE, etc..) - 3 years of validity accepted.
+6, TOEFL, Cambridge FCE, CAE; CPE, etc..)

 - GMAT score 580 or higher